 To the university campus in Växjö

-Bus to campus:The best way to reach campus is to take the bus no. 3 direction "Universitetet".
+Bus to campus:The best way to get to and from campus is to take the bus no. 3 direction "Universitetet" - every 10 minutes in each direction!
 Our recommendation is to buy "Visitors ticket".
 Then you can travel all over Växjö city and you can choose between a ticket valid for 24 or 72 hours.
-The tickets can be purchased on board the bus or at Customer center (Växjö Resecentrum) at Växjö railway station.
+Tickets can be purchased on board the bus or at Customer center (Växjö Resecentrum) at Växjö railway station.
 If you want to pay on the bus we suggest you use your credit card.
 If you pay with cash there is an extra fee.
 The price varies between 67 SEK-144 SEK depending if you choose 24 hours or 72 or hours and your age.

 By bicycle: Many hotels in Växjö have bicycles you can borrow or rent, the ride will take about 20 minutes from Växjö city center to Linnaeus University.